MrDay2Day/NodeJs_Express_Server_Template/src/app/apis/note.md

-This directory is used to store APIs for 3rd party services such as paypal, google auth, etc.
+This directory is used to store APIs for 3rd party services such as paypal, google auth, file management, etc.